denkwerk/denkstrap-structure/README.md

 The second thing you have to install is [scss-lint](https://github.com/brigade/scss-lint).
 Install this module by typing ```gem install scss_lint``` into your console.

+## Build

+When you have all requirements installed, run the following grunt tasks to build the frontend:

+`grunt development` or `grunt dev` for an development build with uncompressed sources `grunt production` or `grunt prod` for and production build with compressed sources

+Additionally you can run the `grunt lint` task to ensure all sources are bug-free and follow the coding guidelines.
+Have a look at our test-stack documentation for advenced javascript testing.

 ## Documentations

 There are a few more Documentations: